 HOW WILL THEY KEEP TRACK OF SPENDING?

-We took cash which made it easier to keep track of what was left to spend.
-Expecting them to keep receipts so that you can return things or keep track of spending is good accountability, either file the receipt, take a photo of it, write it in your diary or put a note on your phone.
-I had to do this because we would often forget what has been spent, and that was really annoying!
+Expecting them to keep receipts so that you can return things or keep track of spending which is good accountability, either file the receipt, take a photo of it, write it in a notebook or put a note on your phone.

 WHAT WILL HAPPEN IF THEY DON’T PURCHASE WHAT THEY NEED TO?